 The diversity of socioeconomic and geographical parameters, prevalence, associated death, and health expenditure may all be used to assess the Global Perspective[1,2,5].
 Most diabetics reside in less developed and economically depressed parts of the world[5].
 Eighty percent of the population is from low- to middle-income nations[1,2,5].
 Different forms of diabetes are prevalent across the world, yet each has a distinctive impact on different populations[5,6].
-Infectious diseases and poverty, such as human immunodeficiency virus and malaria, are prevalent in Africa[5].
+Infectious diseases , such as human immunodeficiency virus and malaria, as well as poverty are prevalent in Africa[5].
 This has now changed, attributable to a shift in lifestyle in urban and rural regions, which leads to an increase in obesity.
 "Diabetes has taken precedence in this region" and others[5,6].
-Europe is grouped into fifty-six countries, with socioeconomic levels ranging from low to high[7].
+Europe is grouped into 56 countries, with socioeconomic levels ranging from low to high[7].
 Age is the most important risk factor for diabetics.
 Diabetes is expected to affect 56 million people in Europe, with adults accounting for 8.5%[7].
 The top three nations in the Middle East and North Africa with the highest comparative frequency are Saudi Arabia, Kuwait, and Qatar[6,7].
-The rapid rise in economic growth, along with an aging population, has led to a substantial rise in the prevalence of type 2 diabetes[4].
-Rapid urbanization, lower infant mortality, and increasing life expectancy are the primary drivers of the rise in type 2 diabetes prevalence[4].
-At 9.6%, North America and the Caribbean have the second-highest comparative prevalence of adult diabetes[4].
+The rapid rise in economic growth, along with an aging population, has led to a substantial rise in the prevalence of T2DM [4].
+Rapid urbanization, lower infant mortality, and increasing life expectancy are the primary drivers of the increase in T2DM prevalence[4].
+North America and the Caribbean have the second-highest comparative prevalence of adult diabetes (9.6%) [4].
 If the main North American countries of the United States (US), Mexico, and Canada were included in the figure because of their large population, the Caribbean islands would still have the greatest occurrence[4,7].
 Diabetes affects 38.6 million individuals in this region, with the number anticipated to climb to over 50 million by 2035[7].
-The US had the most diabetics, at 24.4 million[4].
+The US had the highest number of diabetics, at 24.4 million[4].

 DIABETES IN CHILDREN AND ADOLESCENTS

 Diabetes is one of the most common disorders affecting school-aged children[8].
-In 2012, around 208 000 young persons under the age of 20 in the US developed diabetes[8].
-Additionally, during the COVID-19 pandemic, children with newly diagnosed type I diabetes mellitus (T1DM) had higher glucose and HbA1c readings, necessitating specific actions to increase clinician and public awareness[9].
+In 2012, around 208 000 young persons under the age of 20 years in the US developed diabetes[8].
+Additionally, during the COVID-19 pandemic, children with newly diagnosed T1DM had higher glucose and HbA1c levels, necessitating specific actions to increase clinician and public awareness[9].
 T1DM had a global incidence rate of 19.73 per 100 000 children in 2019 and 32.39 per 100 000 in 2020[9].
 The number of pediatric cases of new-onset T1DM, diabetic ketoacidosis, and severe diabetic ketoacidosis increased by 9.5%, 25%, and 19.5%, respectively, during the first year of the COVID-19 pandemic compared to pre-pandemic levels[9].